-The projector provides a VGA and DVI input sockets that allow you to connect it to both IBM® compatibles and Macintosh® computers.
+The projector provides a VGA input socket that allows you to connect it to both IBM® compatibles and Macintosh® computers.
 A Mac adapter (an optional accessory) is needed if you are connecting legacy version Macintosh computers.

 Additionally, you can also connect the projector to a computer via the USB cable so you can perform paging operations of the application on the PC or notebook.